Miners' Welfare Park: History

 This park was originally purchased by Bedworth Miners' Welfare Committee in 1921 to offer recreation to the miners and their families.
 A winding wheel was erected in the park as a tribute to the miners in 1986.
-In 2000 it won 'Best Park in the UK' in the Britain in Bloom competition.
+In 2000, it won 'Best Park in the UK' in the Britain in Bloom competition.
 It is now managed by Nuneaton and Bedworth Borough Council.

 Facilities

 There is a children's play area with a water splash area, a sand pit and a green play area for sensory play.
-There are formal gardens, a skate park, outdoor gym, disc golf, walking paths, cricket, football, pitch and putt golf, bowls, a lake, pond and wildflower area.
+There are formal gardens, outdoor gym, disc golf, walking paths, cricket, football, pitch and putt golf, bowls, a lake, pond and wildflower area.
 Bedworth leisure centre is at the park offering a swimming pool, gym and other indoor sport activities.
 Bedworth Parkrun takes place every Saturday morning at 9am, the course is 5km in length and run on a mixture of footpaths.

+The Skate park was removed in 2023, due to health concerns.
+The park boasts a Mountain Bike trail, accessible for a variety of age groups and skill levels.